-Under the Myanmar Community Support Project (MCSP) including its Additional Financing (AF), the World Bank support ICRC within the scope of its multisectoral assistance for violence-affected communities in Myanmar.
-The objective of the MCSP is to improve food security and livelihoods resilience of vulnerable populations in selected areas of Myanmar.
-The Project provides support to interventions implemented by ICRC and interventions implemented by the World Food Programme (WFP).
-This Environmental and Social Management Framework (ESMF) covers the interventions supported by the Project that will be implemented by ICRC.
-A separate ESMF has been prepared for interventions to be implemented by the WFP.
+Under the Myanmar Community Livelihood Assistance Project (MCLAP) the World Bank will support ICRC within the scope of its multisectoral assistance for violence-affected communities in Myanmar.
+The objective of the MCLAP is to increase access of vulnerable populations to emergency assistance, basic services and livelihood opportunities in selected areas of Myanmar.
+The Project provides support to interventions implemented by ICRC and interventions implemented by the UN World Food Programme (WFP) and the UN Food and Agriculture Organisation (FAO).
+This Environmental and Social Management Framework (ESMF) covers the interventions supported by the Project that will be implemented by ICRC under Component 3 of MCLAP, supporting an estimated 274,700 beneficiaries over a 2 year period.
+Separate ESMFs has been prepared for interventions to be implemented by the WFP under Component 1 and FAO under Component 2.